fsuri/Pequin-Artifact/RunningExperiments.md

 1) specify the benchmark you want to generate, e.g. to run TPC-C use `-b 'tpcc'`
 2) specify the benchmark parameters, e.g. to create 20 warehouses for TPC-C use `-n 20`

+> 📓 You may need to enable permissions for the scripts before running: `cmod +x <scriptname>`

 - Generate TPC-C data using: `./generate_benchmark_data -n 20` (tpcc is the default benchmark)
 - Generate Auctionmark data using: `./generate_benchmark_data -b 'auctionmark'` (using default scale factor)
 - Generate Seats data using: `./generate_benchmark_data -b 'seats'` (using default scale factor)

 Once you created the benchmark data (you can create all data upfront), upload the respective benchmark data to your CloudLab cluster using `src/upload_data_remote`.
-Simply specify which benchmark you are uploading, and to how many shards (1, 2 or 3) you are uploading:
+Simply specify which benchmark you are uploading, and to how many shards (1, 2 or 3) you are uploading.
+You can also pass in your cloudlab user and expeirment name.
-- E.g. use `./upload_data_remote -b 'tpcc' -s 2` to upload TPC-C data to 2 shards.
+- E.g. use `./upload_data_remote -b 'tpcc' -s 2 -u `fs435`` to upload TPC-C data to 2 shards, with cloudlab user `fs435`
 - TPC-C and 1 shard are default parameters.
+Check our the script for exact usage!

 ## (2) Pre-configurations for Hotstuff, BFTSmart, and Postgres